setheshraghi/vera4cast-example/tutorial/tutorial.md

   latitude = lat,
   longitude = long,
   forecast_days = 30, # days into the future
-  past_days = 60, # past days that can be used for model fitting
-  model = "gfs_seamless", # this is the NOAA gefs ensemble model variables = c("temperature_2m")) |>
+  past_days = 16, # past days that can be used for model fitting (currently up to 16 days) model = "gfs_seamless", # this is the NOAA GEFS ensemble model variables = c("temperature_2m")) |>

   # function to convert to EFI standard